Previous Page Next Page

 3423.3 When the Requester Calls Back

-Any intake specialist verbally relays the search results to the requester by doing the following in order:
+Any intake specialist can verbally provide the search results to the requester when the requester calls back.
+He or she does as follows:

-• Verifies the requester’s identity by having him or her supply the information that the requester previously included in the fax to SWI.
+• Verifies the requester’s identity by having the requester provide information included in the fax to SWI.

-• Checks to see if there is a note in the narrative saying that a work-related reason for the request must be obtained before the results may be verbally relayed to the requester.
-If needed the intake specialist requests the work-related reason.
-A proper work-related reason is one where the request is related to the agency’s case activities or investigation.
+• Requests the work-related reason if there is documentation in the narrative indicating that a work-related reason for the request must be obtained before the results may be verbally relayed to the requester.
+An appropriate work-related reason is one where the request is related to the agency’s case activities or investigation.

-• Provides the history search results, if appropriate, that were documented in the History section of the original OOS I&R to the requester.
+• Provides the history search results, if appropriate, that were documented in the History section of the original OOS I&R Other Business Call to the requester.

 3430 Request for Call Recording